 Third-party data targeting is when you use data from a third-party vendor to target an audience.
 This is a common strategy, and you may have already used it.
-Examples of third-party data targeting would be instances such as targeting new audiences with Facebook or LinkedIn ads, or working with us at Internal Results to target audiences based on firmographic or technographic requirements.
+Examples of third-party data targeting would be instances such as targeting new audiences with Facebook or LinkedIn ads, or working with us to target audiences based on firmographic or technographic requirements.

 6 Data Targeting Methods You Can Use

 In this section, we're going to look at the different data targeting strategies you can use to target your ideal audience.
 They'll help you show your message to the right audience, at the right time.
 Experienced B2B marketers will be familiar with the first few, but the later targeting types continue to advance and are still in the adoption phase for many marketers.
 Let's jump into it.

 The first type of data targeting is Contextual Targeting.
 When talking about contextual targeting the easiest way to think of it is that you're putting your content where your audience is.
 In traditional advertising, contextual targeting manifests itself in ways such as having your content displayed on billboards in locations that customers would drive past or running TV ads during ad breaks of a show your ideal customer would watch.
 As you would expect, there are now more advanced ways to do contextual targeting than the aforementioned methods.
 You don't need to rely on billboards or prime time TV.
 But, the fundamental concept remains the same.

 You can contextually target users using Google Display Network.
 Google will match the content of your ad to websites that focus on similar content.
 For example, this could mean your ads get shown on an industry news website, or in a popular forum that's centered around your business niche.
 Another example of contextual targeting would be you sponsoring a popular newsletter or podcast that your ideal customers consume.
 Is contextual targeting still relevant?
 In some ways, yes.
 There are more advanced data targeting methods available, but you can still see good results with contextual targeting.